 3. COOK THE MUSHROOMS

-Melt the butter in a pot.
-If using the optional vegetables, cook until tender.
+Melt the butter in a pot over medium heat.
 Add the mushrooms and cook until they begin to soften.
-Add reconstituted porcini and it’s liquid.
-Bring to a boil, cover and simmer for 5-10 minutes or until soft.
-Taste the broth and season with salt as needed.
+Add the carrots and reconstituted porcini with it’s liquid.
+Bring to a boil, cover and simmer for 5-10 minutes or until carrots are soft.
+Taste the broth and season with salt to taste.

 4. STRAIN THE TEA

 Set a strainer over a pitcher or bowl.
-Strain the mushrooms out and set aside.
+Strain out the mushrooms and carrots.

-Spoon fresh cooked or re-heated leftover rice into bowl.
-Top with cooked mushrooms and pour over mushroom tea.
+Spoon fresh cooked or re-heated rice into a serving bowl.
+Top with mushrooms and carrots, then pour over the mushroom tea.
 Add an egg, chicken, or tofu for added protein if you wish.
-Freeze any leftover stock to use in soups, sauces, or for cooking more rice!
+Refrigerate any leftover stock to use in soups, sauces, or for making more chazuke.

 ~*~ JAPANESE VARIATION ~*~

 Substitute mushroom tea with green tea.
-Top with salmon, dried seaweed (nori), and roasted sesame seeds.
+Top with cooked salmon, dried seaweed (nori), and roasted sesame seeds.

 ~*~ MEXICAN VARIATION ~*~

 Substitute mushroom tea with chicken broth.
-Top with chicken, black beans, corn, and cherry tomatoes.
+Top with shredded chicken, black beans, corn, and salsa.